Propagation of chaos in Fisher information

 More recently, Lacker \cite{lacker} was able to obtain optimal rates of convergence of order $H_{t}^{k}=\mathcal{O} \left(\frac{k^{2}}{N^{2}} \right)$ for propagation of chaos under suitable assumptions on the interaction (that are satisfied if $\Gamma$ is bounded or Lipschitz for instance), by working directly with $H_{t}^{k}$ instead of $H_{t}^{N}$.
 The novelty of this approach is the use of the BBGKY hierarchy to obtain a system of differential inequalities of the form

 This approach has seen several improvements since this seminal work.
 Uniform in time propagation of chaos in entropy has been obtained in \cite{lacker_uniforme}, by relying on log-Sobolev inequalities to gain an additional $-c H_{t}^{k}$ on the right hand side of the system, and thus needing additional assumptions.
-The non exchangeable case has also been considered in \cite{lacker_graphe} where sharp convergence rates are obtained for systems of particles with weighted interaction (for instance, when the particles that interact are given by a deterministic matrix) toward n independent processes (the so-called independent projection).
-See also \cite{Hess_Childs} for the $\chi^{2}$ divergence instead of the relative entropy, where it is also obtained sharp convergence rates results for higher order corrections of the mean-field limit.
+The non exchangeable case has also been considered in \cite{lacker_graphe} where sharp convergence rates are obtained for systems of particles with weighted interaction (for instance, when the particles that interact are given by a deterministic matrix) toward $n$ independent processes (the so-called independent projection).
+See also \cite{Hess_Childs} for the $\chi^{2}$ divergence instead of the relative entropy, where sharp convergence rates are also obtained for higher order corrections of the mean-field limit.

 A recent breakthrough for singular interactions has been made in \cite{Vortex}, that was done by obtaining a more general system of differential inequalities of the form

 where $c_{1}>c_{2}$ and $\displaystyle I_{t}^{k}\coloneqq \sum_{i=1}^{k} \int \mu_{t}^{k,N} \norm{\nabla_{v_{i}} \log \frac{\mu_{t}^{k,N}}{\mu_{t}^{\otimes k}}}^{2} $.
 By using a change of variable, it is then possible to obtain a system of the form